-The Ultimate Guide To Using Color Psychology In Marketing + Free Color Schemes
+The Know It All Guide To Color Psychology In Marketing + The Best Hex Chart

 In content marketing, color is an emotional cue.

 In an ocean of content marketing, color can help yours stand out.

 It’s what gets your audience to see what you want them to see, feel what you want them to feel, and to do what you want them to do.
 Which hues you choose can also affect usability and whether content is readable it or not.
 This is what makes understanding color psychology so important for the success of your content.

 However, poor color choice can also negatively change the impact of your message.
 Get it wrong, and your great content and your amazing call to action will be easily ignored.
 Even NASA is concerned about color; enough so that they provide free online resources to help non-designers choose just the right shades.

 After reading this post, you’ll understand basic color theory and psychology.
 Plus, we’ve included a free hex color chart to make picking the right colors with easy with any design tool.

 Ready to become an expert?
 Let’s jump in!